Pitsa panels: NAMA 16466, Draped figures holding necklaces

-Motifs
+This was the lowest panel in the stack, measuring 25 cm high and 16.6 cm wide, a similar size to NAMA 16465.
+It also shows parts of the costumes of "a triad of richly draped overlapping figures facing to the right", one with a blue and yellow necklace, and near that snake-like forms.
+The depiction of the garments, with their folds and borders is detailed and "sophisticated".

+Iconography

 The tablets depict religious scenes connected with the cult of the nymphs.
 One of the two near-complete examples shows a sacrifice to the nymphs.
 Three or more females, dressed in chiton and peplos, are approaching an altar to the right.
 They are accompanied by musicians playing the lyra and aulos.
 The person nearest the altar appears to be pouring a libation from a jug.
 A small figure behind her, perhaps a slave, is leading a lamb, the sacrificial victim.
 An inscription in the Corinthian alphabet names two woman dedicators, Euthydika and Eucholis and states that the tablet, or the depicted offering, is dedicated to the nymphs.

 The second well-preserved tablet also has a written dedication to the nymphs and shows three partially overlapping female figures, perhaps the nymphs themselves.

-Function and context

-The tablets are votive offerings, connected with the rural cult of the nymphs, which was widespread throughout Greece.
-Stylistically and technically, they probably represent rather low quality panel paintings of their time.
-This, as well as references to wooden painted or inscribed votives at other Greek sanctuaries (e.g. Epidaurus), indicates that the Pitsa tablets belong to the types of votives available to the lower, or poorer, sections of population.
-Such simple votives may have been far more numerous originally, but the fact that they are made of perishable materials, whereas richer votives were of stone, bronze or precious metals, has led to their near-total disappearance from the archaeological record.
+Pitsa Cave

+The Pitsa cave extended to a depth of over 20 metres, with a number of chambers.
+It was in use as a cult centre "for the worship of chthonic deities, especially the nymphs and possibly Demeter, from ca. 700 BC into the Roman Imperial period".
+Apart from the painted panels, the Pitsa Cave produced large numbers of other finds, which are now mostly in the local Archaeological Museum of Sikyon, at the nearby ruined ancient city of Sicyon.
+As usual, objects in stone and pottery have survived best, and there are also finds in metal, especially bronze mirrors and coins.
+Many came from the same Archaic period as the panels, but others were from subsequent centuries, stretching into the Roman imperial period.

 Significance

-Most ancient paintings that survived are either frescoes or vase paintings.
+Most ancient paintings that survived are either frescos or vase paintings.
 It is known that panel paintings were held in much higher regard, but very few of them have survived.
 The best known examples of ancient panel painting, the Fayum mummy portraits and the Severan Tondo, are of Roman date, and make use of artistic techniques developed in the centuries after the Pitsa Panels.
 These panels, probably preserved due to the unusual climatic conditions inside the cave, are by far the earliest examples of this technique to survive.
 As the only Archaic specimens, they represent virtually all the evidence for a whole style of art.
 Incidentally, the ancient Greeks believed that panel painting was invented in Sicyon, not far from Pitsa.